sigmaenigma/django-base/README.md

 pip install -r requirements.txt
 ```

-Check Django Version installed
+Check Django Version installed:
 ```bash
 django-admin --version
 ```

-Create a Project (no hyphens). `projectname` is the name of your app.
+Create a Project (no hyphens). `projectname` is the name of your project.
 ```bash
 django-admin startproject projectname
 ```

-This will create some sort of output like the following
+This will create some sort of output like the following:
 ```bash
 projectname
    manage.py